GravityLinux/kiwi-descriptions/README.md

 $ sudo systemctl restart systemd-binfmt.service
 ```

+Note that building non-aarch64 is untested and likely to expose bugs.

 ### Podman

 The instructions below will use the `podman` command.
 Only Podman is supported for this workflow.